Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Related Work and Discussion

-Few-shot learning (FSL) proposes a more realistic setup, where we have access to a very limited number (instead of zero) of visual exemplars from the tail classes~\citep{Fei-FeiFP06One,VinyalsBLKW16Matching}.
-FSL meta-learns an inductive bias from the \textsc{seen} classes, such that it transfers to the learning process of \textsc{unseen} classes with few training data during the model deployment.
-For example, one line of works uses meta-learned discriminative feature embeddings~\citep{SnellSZ17Prototypical,Oreshkin2018TADAM,Rusu2018Meta,Scott2018Adapted,Lee2019Meta,YeHZS2018Learning} together with the non-parametric nearest neighbor classifiers, to recognize novel classes given a few exemplars.
-Another line of works chooses to learn the common optimization strategy~\cite{Sachin2017,Bertinetto2019Meta} across few-shot tasks, \eg., the model initialization to a pre-specified model configuration could be adapted rapidly using fixed steps of gradient descents over the few-shot training data from \textsc{unseen} categories~\citep{FinnAL17Model,LiZCL17Meta,Nichol2018On,Lee2018Gradient,Antoniou2018How}.
-FSL has achieved promising results in various domains such as visual recognition~\citep{TriantafillouZU17Few,Lifchitz2019Dense,Das20Two}, domain adaptation~\citep{Dong2018Domain,Kang2018Transferable}, neural machine translation~\citep{Gu2018Meta}, data compression~\citep{Wang2018Dataset}, and density estimation~\citep{Reed2017Few}.
-Empirical studies of FSL could be found in~\citep{chen2019closer,triantafillou2019meta}.
+To deal with this challenges, FSL algorithms typically simulates the learning situation they encountering in the deployment time, by using the training data of \textsc{seen} classes.
+Specifically, works uses meta-learning algorithms~\cite{FinnAL17Model, SnellSZ17Prototypical} to extract the inductive bias from the \textsc{seen} classes, and transfer it to the learning process of \textsc{unseen} classes with few training data during the model deployment.
+For example, one line of works uses meta-learned discriminative feature embeddings~\cite{SnellSZ17Prototypical,VinyalsBLKW16Matching} together with the non-parametric nearest neighbor classifiers agnostic to its context, to recognize novel classes given a few exemplars.
+Another line of works chooses to learn the common optimization strategy~\cite{Sachin2017,Bertinetto2019Meta} across few-shot tasks.
+Such strategy adapts a pre-specified model initialization to the context of the specific classification task, using gradient descents over the few-shot \textsc{unseen} training data~\cite{FinnAL17Model,LiZCL17Meta,Nichol2018On,Lee2018Gradient,Antoniou2018How}.

-FSL emphasizes on building models of the \textsc{unseen} classes, while the simultaneous recognition of the many-shot head categories in real-world use cases is also important.
-Low-shot learning has been studied in this manner~\citep{Hariharan2017Low,Wang2018Low,Gao2018Low,YeHZS2018Learning,Liu2019Large}.
-The main aim is to recognize the entire set of concepts in a transductive learning framework --- during the training of the target model, it has access to both the (many-shot) \textsc{seen} and (few-shot) \textsc{unseen} categories.
-The key difference with our Generalized Few-Shot Learning~(GFSL) is that we assume no access to \textsc{unseen} classes in the model learning phase, which requires the model to {\em inductively} transfer knowledge from \textsc{seen} classes to \textsc{unseen} ones during the model evaluation phase.
+Besides FSL, generalized few-shot learning (GFSL) takes a further step towards real-world usage, where a model is required to master the recognition of not only \textsc{unseen} tail classes but also \textsc{seen} head classes.
+As a result, generalized few-shot learning exposes \emph{two additional challenges}.
+First, an algorithm needs to construct classifiers not only for the few-shot tail classes but also for the many-shot head classes.
+More importantly, the learning of two types of classifiers needs to be integrated together such that the predictions are compatible to each other, without sacrificing recalls on either head or tail classes.